International Union of Psychological Science

-The International Union of Psychological Science, abbreviated IUPsyS or the Psy Union, is the global umbrella organization for psychology.
+The International Union of Psychological Science, abbreviated IUPsyS, is the global umbrella organization for psychology.

 History

 Starting in 1889, an International Congress of Psychology has been held every few years.
 The International Congress of Psychology committee was established to organize this.
 A few years after a statement by the United Nations which encouraged the establishment of international scientific societies, the 1948 International Congress in Edinburgh agreed to establish an international society similar to those which existed for other sciences.
 At the 1951 International Congress in Stockholm, the IUPsyS was officially established and statutes for it were accepted.

 Current functions

 IUPsyS represents around one million psychologists worldwide.
 It is composed of 93 National Members (national psychology organizations or coalitions of national psychology organizations, one per country), 7 regional members, and 19 affiliate or special liaison organizations.
 Together, these organizations represent the large majority of organized psychology today.